Where's Kim Jong Un staying? Inside the St. Regis Singapore

-(CNN) — Though this week's historic summit between President Donald Trump and North Korea leader Kim Jong Un will be taking place at the luxurious Capella Singapore on Sentosa Island, it looks like Kim prefers to stay somewhere a little closer to the action downtown.
+(CNN) — Though this week's historic summit between President Donald Trump and North Korea leader Kim Jong Un will take place at the luxurious Capella Singapore on Sentosa Island, it looks like Kim prefers to stay somewhere a little closer to the action downtown.

 On Sunday, he checked in to one of the city-state's most luxurious hotels -- the St. Regis Singapore on the doorstep of Orchard Road.
 This is the city's main high-end retail district, home to more than 25 shopping malls and department stores.